PrismaPhonic/Pomodoro/README.md

 This crate offers you a functional terminal based pomodoro clock.

+# Dependencies

+ This application works on Linux and OSX, but not Windows (yet).
+On linux make sure that you have libdbus-1 installed - this is an essentialy dependency so that pomodoro can integrate with the linux notification system.

-## Installation
+# Installation

 This clock requires being built with nightly because of an experimental feature I used to keep the clock in sync and never fluctuating by more than 1ms.
-This crate (on linux) also depends on libdbus-1 because it uses [notify-rust](https://crates.io/crates/notify-rust).
-After installing libdbus-1 (on linux) you can install the application with this command:
+You can install the application with this command:

 ```terminal
 $ cargo +nightly install pomodoro